vinmugambi/vinmugambi.github.io/content/blog/pdf_documents.md

 ```

 <sink>
-You should not rush to plan your styles top bottom.
-I generally start by using inline css to style my modules.
-Repetitive and long inline styles make good candidates for merging.

-I use a similar corollary, for files and components.
-I am comfortable writing many components in the same file until they start looking misplaced.
-I'm reluctant to create new files unless I feel they are warranted.
-I don't plan the file structure in advance.
-I let the use case guide me.

-Actually is the one thing I love `jsx` compared to Vue's template files `.vue`. `jsx` allows you write components the way you would write js functions.
-And you can put as many you like in a single. `.vue` forces to plan ahead.
+I don't plan my styles ahead, that is why I keep them inline as long they are short and not repetitive.
 </sink>

-At the moment the `Invoice`, is starting to look out of place.
+I'm reluctant to create a new file for every new component I think of.
+I have a habit of writing components in a single file until they start to look misplaced and at the moment the `Invoice`, looks just that.

-First lets look at the header component. to me it seems like something that will appear on every pdf document, except for the 'INVOICE' title.
-We can refactor it to make it a generic header that accept a title prop.
+Looking at the header component, it seems like something I want to appear on every pdf document, except for the 'INVOICE' title.
+We can refactor it to a generic component that accepts a title prop.

-Next, look at how we are using `PDFViewer` in app.
-I feel that the app should know little about implementation details.

-Let's refactor to resolve this.
-Create a new file and call it `pdf-document.tsx`.
-Copy this into it.
+Next, the way we are using `PDFViewer` in app doesn't look right.
+We are making `App` aware of how PDF are rendered, a detail should be none of its business.
+To resolve this, we create a new file and call it `pdf-document.tsx` to hold the pdf viewing logic and template.

 ```jsx{}[pdf-document.tsx]
 import {